kubecost/docs/using-kubecost/navigating-the-kubecost-ui/budgets.md

 The currency of your budget is unchangeable in the Budgets dashboard.
 To change currency type, go to _Settings >_ Currency.
 Then, select _Save_ at the bottom of the Settings page to apply changes.
 Changing currency type will affect cost displays across all of your Kubecost, not just the Budgets dashboard.
 Kubecost does **not** convert spending costs to other currency types; it will only change the symbol displayed next to cost.
 For best results, configure your currency to what matches your spend.
 {% endhint %}

 Determine the length of your budget and reset date using the two dropdowns under the Budget cap text box.
 Budgets can be either _Weekly_ or _Monthly_, and can reset on any day of the week/month.
-This means you don't need to recreate your budgets and can align them with your schedules or processes.
+This means you don't need to recreate your budgets repeatedly and can align them with your schedules or processes.

 ### Workloads

-From the first dropdown, select whether this budget will apply to a namespace or a cluster.
-In the second dropdown, choose the individual namespace or cluster.
+From the first dropdown, select whether this budget will apply to a namespace, cluster, or a label.
+In the second dropdown, choose the individual item in that category.
+When _Namespace_ or _Cluster_ has been selected, the dropdown menu should attempt to autocomplete by searching for all potential items.

+{% hint style="info" %}
+Labels need to be provided in a key:value format that describes the object where the budget applies to.
+{% endhint %}

 ### **Actions**